-- Education Master's Programs: Saturday September 6, 9 am to 1 pm, Blusson Hall.
+- Education (Burnaby-administered programs): Saturday September 6, 9 am to 1 pm, Blusson Hall.

 The Orientation will be followed by a Welcome Reception in HC 2065 at 2:30 pm.
 All Gerontology graduate students, both new and current, are welcome and encouraged to attend.

 - International Studies: Monday, September 8, 12:30 pm in HC 2065, Harbour Centre